Department for Science, Innovation and Technology: Ministers

-The department's ministers are supported by the department's civil servants under the leadership of a Permanent Secretary.
-The incumbent Permanent Secretary is Emran Mian.
+The department's ministers were supported by the department's civil servants under the leadership of a Permanent Secretary.
+The incumbent Permanent Secretary was Emran Mian.

-The Government Chief Scientific Adviser is also attached to the department, and holds the rank of Permanent Secretary.
-The incumbent Chief Scientific Adviser is Dame Angela McLean.
+The Government Chief Scientific Adviser was also attached to the department, and holds the rank of Permanent Secretary.
+The incumbent Chief Scientific Adviser was Dame Angela McLean.

-The National Technology Advisor is also based within the department.
+The National Technology Advisor was also based within the department.

 Agencies and public bodies

-The following agencies and public bodies are sponsored by DSIT.
+The following agencies and public bodies were sponsored by DSIT.